parallellogic-/SuperconAddOn2024/README.md

 ## Luna Says

-Luna highlights the Elements of Harmony is a specific order.
+Luna highlights the Elements of Harmony in a specific order.
 You must repeat her pattern.

 <img src="/doc/simon.gif" width="420">